Kvitekvist/FUS/README.md

 Mod authors appreciate an endorsement! :)

 Surprise: **DO NOT TOUCH** the files that are marked as such.

+## Choose your setup

+Since FUS is modular by nature, we do NOT expect you to activate all mods.
+After choosing the profile you like, it is time to start choosing mods.

+### Boot files

+Near the top of MO2 in FUS, there is a dark green mod category.
+This contain several different options.
+This is where you activate opencomposite (for Meta users), this is where you choose ENB or ReShade of you want, and also where you can choose to use any of the upscaler mods (DLSS, DLAA or FSR).

 ### Choose controller bindings